Laguna1989/obsidian_notes/Learnings/books/Marc Loeffler - Improving Agile Retrospectives/04 - The Retrospective Facilitator.md

 ## Stacking

-If people are talking all over
+If people are talking all over the place

 - Say "Everyone who has something to say, please raise your hand"
-- Decide on a running order
+- Decide on a running order (the "stack")
 - Only one person is allowed to speak at a time, this is an exclusive right to speak
 - After all participants from the stack have spoken, ask if there are any new points, and start from the top

 ## Encourage

-If people are holding back, leave work to others or are naturally more introverted
+If people are holding back, leave work to others or are naturally more introverted, the following questions can help

 - Who else has an idea?
 - Can someone give me an example of this point of view?